BonnierNews/exp-correlator/README.md

 to pass the correlation id as an argument every time.

 ### Express middleware
-The Express middleware will set the correlation id from the `correlation-id` or `x-correlation-id` handler if available.
+The Express middleware will set the correlation id from the `correlation-id` or `x-correlation-id` header if available.
 Otherwise a new uuid v4 will be generated.

 ```js